timrdmr/ba_ip_over_vlc/README.md

-# Evaluation of a Low-cost IP over VLCSystem for the IoT
+# Evaluation of a Low-cost IP over VLC System for the IoT

 ## Bachelorthesis Artifacts